rajendra627/k8s-bootcamp/pods/README.md

 * [Example configuring liveness and readiness probes](./http-liveness-readiness.yaml)

+## Running as Non-Root ##

+Part of safe and secure docker practices is running as non-root.
+Far too many containers in production are running as privileged users.
+There are multiple ways to do this:

+* When creating your images, use the Docker USER instruction to set the user/group to run as
+* set the securityContext for your container in the Pod template

+See [busybox-root.yaml](./busybox-root.yaml) and [busybox-non-root.yaml](./busybox-non-root.yaml) for examples.

 ## Note ##

 It is important to note that you will rarely define pod manifests directly except in the most simple cases.
 You will work with other resources such as Deployments, StatefulSets, DaemonSets that control the deployment, scaling, and lifecycle of your pods.
 When you define your pod specifications you will do so as 'templates' within the manifests for those resources.